araghava/cairo-black-scholes/README.md

 ## SHARP

-You can send a proof to the Shared Prover (SHARP) and check that the computation was verified on-chain by navigating to the sharp/ directory and running:
+You can send a proof to the Shared Prover (SHARP) and check that the computation is verified on-chain by navigating to the sharp/ directory and running:

 ```cairo-sharp submit --source black_scholes.cairo --program_input input.json```

 ```cairo-sharp status {JOB_KEY}```

 When the status is "PROCESSED", you can check to see if it is verified on chain.